 All students are required to submit an Applied Practice Experience (APEx) Proposal which documents the student's proposed APEx project.
 The APEx project is designed to address a need of the APEx preceptor's organization, and strengthen core public health competencies selected by the student.
 The student is expected to propose two (2) deliverables/work products that address 5 public health competencies (see below).
-Prior to implementation, the APEx Proposal is signed by the student, Preceptor, and Faculty Advisor.
-The Proposal Form serves as an agreement between the student, the Preceptor, and the SPH Program.
-The Proposal is developed in consultation with the Preceptor, and must be pre-approved by the Faculty Advisor and the Preceptor prior to initiating the APEx.
+Prior to implementation, the APEx proposal is signed by the student, preceptor, and faculty advisor.
+The Proposal Form serves as an agreement between the student, the preceptor, and the SPH Program.
+The proposal is developed in consultation with your Preceptor, and must be pre-approved by your faculty advisor and the Preceptor prior to initiating the APEx.